e-zk/vis-shebang/README.md

 # vis-shebang
-[vis](https://github.com/martanne/vis) plugin to syntax based on shebang.
+[vis](https://github.com/martanne/vis) plugin to set syntax based on shebang.
-*Note: This is my first attempt at writing literally anything in Lua; this project is a work in progress.*
+*Note: This is my first attempt at writing literally anything in Lua; this project is very much a work in progress.
+Please open an issue if you find any errors :)*

 ## example configuration
 vis-shebang uses a global variable that maps shebangs to syntaxes, in the following format.